skeeto/skeeto.github.com/_posts/2023-09-30-An-easy-to-implement-arena-friendly-hash-map.markdown

 the thread join.
 Each thread is given a per-thread subarena allocated out of the main arena, and the final tree is built from these subarenas.

+For a practical example: a [**multithreaded rainbow table**][rt] to find hash function collisions.
+Threads are synchronized solely through atomics in the shared hash-trie.

 A complete fast, concurrent, lock-free hash map in under 30 lines of C sounds like a sweet deal to me!